quicwg/base-drafts/draft-ietf-quic-transport.md

 receipt of a HANDSHAKE_DONE frame as a connection error of type PROTOCOL_VIOLATION.

-A client MAY treat receipt of an acknowledgment for a packet it sent with 1-RTT keys as receipt of a HANDSHAKE_DONE frame.
+A client MAY consider the handshake to be confirmed when it receives an acknowledgement for a 1-RTT packet.
 This can be implemented by recording the lowest packet number sent with 1-RTT keys, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is higher than or equal to the former, the handshake can be confirmed.